alfie-ns/vidbriefs_app/VidBriefs-Final/README.md

 - [ ] GET NEW APIKEY and on first app run get the openaiapikey from server then save it to keychain for the device, do serverside work and incorporate this functionality in while also creating a database

-- [ ] Reinstate Youtube API
+- [ ] Reinstate Youtube API - get other youtube api data and pass with the prompt

+- [ ] Guess which prompt to suggest

 - [ ] MAKE A AUDIO READER OF THE SUMMARY ON INSIGHTVIEW

-- [ ] pick the level of detail you want your question summarised in !!!
+- [ ] pick the level of detail you want your question summarised in

 - [ ] Set up database, gettings themes and concise essential piece of infomation regarding the video

+- [ ] get

-- [ ] make it asynchrounous, so the user can send the request and swipe off thxe app
+- [ ] insure asynchrounous, so the user can send the request and swipe off the app

-- [ ] FIX LIBARY OF SUMMARISATIONS
+- [ ] libary
 - [ ] functionality to summarise a downloadable text file

 - [ ] Register and sign up accounts